South Korean opposition leader conscious after being stabbed in the neck - KESQ

 Democratic Party floor leader Hong called for party members to remain calm and refrain from making political interpretations of the incident.

+Outside the Seoul National University Hospital, a small crowd gathered amid heavy police presence on Tuesday afternoon as the ambulance carrying Lee arrived.
+One supporter shouted: “Lee Jae-myung, be strong!”

+In a statement, South Korea’s national police agency pledged to strengthen personal protection for “key personnel” to prevent similar cases from happening.

-South Korea’s politics have been riven by deep polarization, particularly in recent years which saw former President Park Geun-hye jailed on abuse of power and bribery charges before being pardoned and released in 2021.
+South Korea’s politics have been riven by deep polarization between conservative and liberal sides, particularly in recent years which saw former President Park Geun-hye jailed on abuse of power and bribery charges before being pardoned and released in 2021.

 Lee, 59, a liberal former provincial governor, narrowly lost to Yoon of the conservative People Power Party in the presidential election in March 2022.